Target level of study

 Faculty of Science

-The aim of this course is to prepare students for professional interviews by giving them the keys to making the most of their past experience.
+The aim of this course is to prepare students for job interviews by giving them the keys to promoting their past experiences.

-This teaching is based on interview simulation games constructed on the basis of existing job offers.
+This training is based on interview simulation games built on the basis of existing job offers.

-Labor law deals with the analysis of the main rules of the employment contract, including the employee's obligations, the employer's obligations and the termination of the employment relationship.
+Labor law here focuses on analyzing the main rules of the employment contract, in particular the obligations of the employee, the obligations of the employer, and the termination of the employment relationship.

 ECTS